 England can send up to six clubs to the Champions League in a single season.
 The standard allocation gives the top four Premier League finishers a place in the league phase.
 Additional spots can be earned if an English club wins the Champions League or Europa League without finishing in the top four domestically, or through UEFA's coefficient-based performance pathway.

 In the 2025/26 season, England had six representatives for the first time in Champions League history: Arsenal, Liverpool, Manchester City and Chelsea qualified through the Premier League, Tottenham Hotspur qualified as Europa League winners, and Newcastle United earned a spot via the coefficient performance pathway.
-Two English clubs remain in the quarter-finals: Arsenal and Liverpool.
+Arsenal are the last English club standing and will represent the country in the Budapest final.

 | League | Country | Number of Teams |